For security purposes, avoid setting up WordPress sites with the username “admin”.

-This is the default installation username for WordPress and one of the leading causes of brute force attacks on a WordPress web site.
+This is the default installation username for WordPress and one of the first things hackers will test with a WordPress web site.

-In this step-by-step tutorial for non-technical users, you will learn how to change your WordPress admin username to a more secure username.
+In this step-by-step tutorial, you will learn how to change the WordPress admin user name to a more secure username.

-How To Change Your WordPress Admin User Name To A Different User Name
+How To Change Your WP Username From Admin To Another Username

-By default, on all new WordPress site installations, the first registered user is also the admin.
+By default, with a new WordPress installation, the first registered user is the admin of the site.

-The default WordPress user name admin is not recommended, as it can out your WordPress site at risk …
+The default WordPress user name admin is not recommended, as it can out your site at risk of being hacked …

-Let’s change your WordPress admin username from ‘admin’ to a more secure user name.
+Let’s change the admin username in WordPress from ‘admin’ to a more secure username.

-There are several ways to view your user name details inside your admin area:
+There are a number of ways to view your user name details inside your admin area:

-Or, select Edit My Profile from the “Howdy, User” menu near the top-right hand corner of your admin area …
+Or, select Edit My Profile from the “Howdy, User” drop-down menu near the top-right hand corner of your screen …

-You can also go to your “Profile” section by selecting Users > Your Profile from your admin menu.
+You can also access your “Profile” screen by selecting Users > Your Profile from your Dashboard side menu.

-You will discover in the Profile page that your user name cannot be changed from your Dashboard …
+You will see when you get into your Profile area that your user name cannot be changed from your site admin section …

 Change Admin Username By Creating A New Admin User

-If your WordPress admin login is “admin,” here’s the easiest way to change this without accessing your server and doing technical stuff:
+If your user name is “admin,” here’s the easiest way to change your username without going into your server:

 Click Add New to add a new user …

-Next, create a different username, and assign this new user the role of “Administrator”.
-Save your changes in order to update your settings …
+Next, create a different user name, and assign your new user the role of “Administrator”.
+Remember to save your changes to update your settings …

 Log out of your WordPress admin area …